Crawfish Etouffee

 When the veggies are soft, pour in the reserved crawfish fat and the stock and bring to a boil before lowering the heat.
 Cook for about 10 minutes, or until the mixture has thickened.

 Serve the etouffee over rice, and garnish with fresh parsley and green onions.
-If you like it hot, feel free to add a sprinkling of cayenne pepper or hot sauce before enjoying.
+If you like it hot, feel free to add a sprinkling of red pepper or hot sauce before enjoying.
+Serve with french bread slathered in butter.

 Quick tips and tricks to make an awesome etouffee